wearehere/WiplugMe/README.md

 When device connected, it can control wiplug device now

-The earliest version of wiplug device that WiplugMe support is 1.2.1301010000(NOT published yet)
+The earliest version of wiplug device that WiplugMe support is 1.2.1301050000

-This version support video pause/resume/seek.
+This version support video pause/resume/seek/volumn control